 - The question is, is stress one of them?
-Can psychological and emotional problems really lead to the formation of varicose veins in human’s rectum or anal canal?
+Can psychological and emotional problems really lead to the formation of varicose veins in the human’s rectum or anal canal?
 Read on to find out the answer.

 What Is Hemorrhoid?

-The intense pressure on hemorrhoid in the anal area may aggravate the swelling and cause it to bleed, which will eventually trigger serious infection due to the swelling location that is considered dirty.
+The intense pressure on external or internal hemorrhoids signs in the anal area may aggravate the swelling and cause it to bleed, which will eventually trigger serious infection due to the swelling location that is considered dirty.

 Hemorrhoid Risk Factors

-Because anything that causes irregular bowel movement is considered risk factor for hemorrhoid, anything that wreaks havoc in the gut may also increase the risk of hemorrhoids.
+Because anything that causes irregular bowel movement is considered a risk factor for hemorrhoids, anything that wreaks havoc in the gut may also increase the risk of hemorrhoids.

 How Stress Resulting in the Human Body

 Stress is also known to change inflammatory cytokines and neurotransmitter levels.
 This condition is problematic especially for the gut because its microbiota composition will also change.

 With this considered, people who suffer from chronic stress will be more vulnerable to gastrointestinal diseases like gastroesophageal reflux disease, inflammatory bowel disease, irritable bowel syndrome, and peptic ulcer disease.

 Correlation Stress With Hemorrhoids

-If you have avoided all known risk factors of hemorrhoid but you still have it, you may need to look into your psychological or emotional condition because the stress you are suffering might be the reason why you still have hemorrhoid.
+If you have avoided all known risk factors of hemorrhoid but you still have it, you may need to look into your psychological or emotional condition because the stress you are suffering might be the reason why you still have hemorrhoids.

 How to Avoid Stress

 Stress can be avoided by addressing its root cause.
 If there is little thing that you can do to deal with its root cause, you may need not to take it too seriously.

-Can stress cause hemorrhoids?
-After reading this article, you should be able to conclude that there is indeed a positive, though not direct, correlation between chronic stress and the formation of hemorrhoids.
-The longer you suffer stress, the bigger your chance to have hemorrhoids.
-That you will know how long until hemorrhoids go away in your body if you still have stress all the time.
-Try to avoid stress as much as possible and deal with other risk factors of hemorrhoids, such as bad lifestyle and nutrition, properly and you can prevent hemorrhoids from causing serious problem to your life.
+Try to avoid stress as much as possible and deal with other risk factors of hemorrhoids, such as bad lifestyle and nutrition, properly and you can prevent hemorrhoids from causing serious problems to your life.